Generic Name: Naltrexone hydrochloride

 - Patients in acute opioid withdrawal (see WARNINGS).

 - Any individual who has failed the naloxone challenge test or who has a positive urine screen for opioids.

 - Any individual with a history of sensitivity to Naltrexone hydrochloride or any other components of this product.
 It is not known if there is any cross-sensitivity with naloxone or the phenanthrene containing opioids.

-Safe use of Naltrexone hydrochloride in ultra rapid opioid detoxification programs has not been established (see ADVERSE REACTIONS).
+Safe use of Naltrexone hydrochloride in ultra rapid opiate detoxification programs has not been established (see ADVERSE REACTIONS).

 In a situation requiring opioid analgesia, the amount of opioid required may be greater than usual, and the resulting respiratory depression may be deeper and more prolonged.

 A rapidly acting opioid analgesic which minimizes the duration of respiratory depression is preferred.
 The amount of analgesic administered should be titrated to the needs of the patient.
 Non-receptor mediated actions may occur and should be expected (e.g., facial swelling, itching, generalized erythema, or bronchoconstriction) presumably due to histamine release.

 Irrespective of the drug chosen to reverse Naltrexone hydrochloride blockade, the patient should be monitored closely by appropriately trained personnel in a setting equipped and staffed for cardiopulmonary resuscitation.